 Our experienced consultants can diagnose and treat your elbow problems in a hospital near you.

-Platelet Rich Plasma treatment uses a patient's own blood to promote the healing of injured tendons, joints, muscles and ligaments.
+PRP treatment uses a patient's own blood to promote the healing of injured tendons, joints, muscles and ligaments.

 Shoulder decompression (or subacromial depression) is an operation to cleaning and repair damaged tendons around the upper arm and shoulder area.